d3x0r/JSOX/README.md

 welcome.
 If you do submit a pull request, please be sure to add or update the tests, and ensure that `npm test` continues to pass.

+## Continuous Integration Testing

+Travis CI is used to automatically test the package when pushed to github.
+Recently .mjs tests have been added, and rather than build a switch to test `mocha/test/*.js`  instead of just `*`, and depending on node version switch the test command which is run, the older platforms were removed from testing.

+The product of this should run on very old platforms also, especially `node_modules/jsox/lib/jsox.min.js`.

 ## Changelog
+- 1.2.107
+    - Updated document about CI tests.
+    - Enable Travis CI integration.
 - 1.2.106
     - fix regression in stringifying binary array objects; removing the quotes caused the '/' to be interpreted as a comment.
     - update documentation about base64 encoding